 Does your company have a Chief of Staff position you want?
 Or perhaps you’re thinking of creating the position for the business you run.
 No matter the reason, Kamyar Shah is here to help your advance your skills.

 With services focused on management, operations, and leadership, you can’t go wrong when choosing Kamyar as your business consultant.
-He can serve as a remote Chief Operating Officer or Chief Marketing Officer.
+He can serve as a Chief Operating Officer or Chief Marketing Officer.
 Or he can offer guidance on strategy, budgets, performance, and talent.

 If you’re ready to complete business coaching for your Chief of Staff to improve your operations, reach out to us today.